ajakaja/ajakaja.github.io/_code/lang.md

 # 3. Universal Programming

 Obviously the above "copy-pasting" process requires a lot of pieces to work together in a clockwork fashion: all the grammars and text-transformers for each language have to be able to talk to each other.
 Probably that's an intractable engineering problem.
-But I can't help but imagine that in a greenfield ecosystem it should be possible to solve it up front:
+But I can't help but imagine that in a greenfield ecosystem it should be possible to solve it up front (in a language-oriented-programming paradigm)

 1. the equivalent of the CSS language was defined by its grammar in the first place
 2. the scripting language that represents it _uses CSS directly_ instead of a data-structure representation _of_ CSS